pattonsgirl/Spring2022-CEG2410/Minis/failurepending.md

 - Additional details you would like
 - Getting data from the dying disk
 - Moving data to a new system

+In Pilot, paste the link to your repo in the corresponding Dropbox